 Filipino entertainers play a special role in Disney’s Empire of Happiness.
 They are seen as energetic happiness machines, who transform animals into human puppets according to US values in the amusement parks and shows.
 In her new piece, choreographer Eisa Jocson explores the intersection of humans and animals, of work, isolation and spectacle, together with Frankfurt-based musician Charlotte Simon (Les Trucs) and a team of Filipino performers.
 When will Disney’s world turn into a zoo?
 The COVID-19 pandemic has made this question even more urgent.
 Who can move freely?
 Who is forced to live in one place, in a confined space?
 In Manila Zoo, happiness and horror merge.
 While the audience at the Gallus Theatre and the performers in Manila are connected live via a screen, they search for the political inscribed into theatre and make clear that animals and humans in isolation share the same psychosis.

-Artistic director, Choreography, Performance: Eisa Jocson
+Artistic Direction, Choreography, Performance: Eisa Jocson

-Musical Director: Charlotte Simon
+Musical Direction: Charlotte Simon

 In collaboration with: Bunny Cadag, Cathrine Go, Russ Ligtas, Joshua Serafin